Thomas D. Sharkey

-Thomas D. Sharkey is a plant biochemist who studies gas exchange between plants and the atmosphere.
+Thomas D. Sharkey is an American plant biochemist who studies gas exchange between plants and the atmosphere.
 His research has covered (1) carbon metabolism of photosynthesis from carbon dioxide uptake to carbon export from the Calvin-Benson Cycle, (2) isoprene emission from plants, and (3) abiotic stress tolerance.
 Four guiding questions are: (1) how leaf photosynthesis affects plant yield, (2) does some carbon fixation follow an oxidative pathway that reduces sugar output but stabilizes photosynthesis, (3) why plants make isoprene, and (4) how plants cope with high temperature.

 Education and Training

 Tom Sharkey obtained a BS degree in 1974 from Lyman Briggs College, a residential college within Michigan State University (MSU) focusing on the study of natural science and the history and philosophy of science.
 He obtained his PhD in 1980 from the Department of Botany and Plant Pathology (now Plant Biology) at MSU for research conducted in the MSU-DOE Plant Research Laboratory.
 His thesis work was carried out under the direction of Professor Klaus Raschke and was titled Stomatal Responses to Light in Xanthium strumarium and Other Species.